Bartlebys/Bartleby/BartlebySync/README.md

 # Targets

-- bsync : the standalone commandline tool
+- bsync : the standalone CommandLine tool
 - BsyncXPC an XPC service for OSX.